planetfederal/workshops/tutorials/parcelmap/src/index.rst

 Adding a Text Search Column
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since we'll be searching addresses strings, the first step is to combine the relevant columns into a single text-searchable column.
+Since we'll be searching address strings, the first step is to combine the relevant columns into a single text-searchable column.
 If you were searching a classic document database, this column might combine the title, abstract and body columns into on searchable column.
 In our case we'll combine the ``siteaddres``, ``city`` and ``zipcode`` columns into a single column

 .. code-block:: sql